 I wish I could tell you how much I’m in love with this Puff Pastry Blueberry Tart!
 I want it every day from now on.
 My waistline might quickly disagree with that, but my taste buds are saying “give me more!”

 🍽️ Why This Recipe Works

 Elegant and Simple – There aren’t too many recipes out there that is as elegant as this one, yet as simple to make.
 Everyone can make this one if you look at the steps.

 Quick to Make – It takes just under 30 minutes from start to finish.

 Flexible with Fruit – This one can be made again and again with different fresh fruit combination.
 Add a little lemon zest to your cream cheese mixture to add a little lemon/blueberry punch.

 Mothers Day or Easter – This is the perfect extra sweet dish to serve on a Mother’s Day buffet or Easter Brunch.
 It’s quick, easy and everyone loves it.

-All you will need is a handful of ingredinets, a few minutes and an appetite!
+All you need is a handful of ingredients, a few minutes and an appetite!

-Sugar: Using a combination of granulated sugar and powdered sugar is the prime way to make it nice and sweet.
+Sugar: Using a combination of granulated sugar and powdered sugar makes it nice and sweet.

-Blueberries: We love the flavor of fresh blueberries on this puff pastry.
-However, you could swap the berries for any other fruit that you desire.
+Blueberries: We love the flavor of fresh blueberries on this.
+However, you could swap the berries for any other fruit that is fresh and in season.